“Don’t worry, I won’t hurt you. I only want you to have some fun.”

 Memory Bank Withdrawal

-“1999” era Prince was my first introduction to his music and as a result I will always have a special fondness for this album and especially the singles that I heard at a very impressionable age.
+1999 era Prince was my first introduction to his music, and as a result, I will always have a special fondness for this album and especially the singles that I heard at a very impressionable age.
 My sister, who is 5 years older than me, had bought two of Prince’s 7″ singles (we called them 45’s back then) in 1983, which were “Little Red Corvette” and “1999”.
-I was always very excited, as an 8 year old music fan, to see what kind of stuff she’d bring home.
-I didn’t have the money to buy my own music so I was reliant on pop radio and the singles she’d buy in order to listen to new music.
-I was immediately enthralled with the sound of both of these songs but at the time I recall thinking “Prince” was the name of a band, not a person.
-I was even more confused by the cover image used for the 45 of “1999” which included a super airbrushed photo of Prince looking as pretty as Little Richard.
-However, I distinctly heard multiple voices singing the verses and the chorus, including a woman (turns out it was two women, Lisa Coleman and Jill Jones).
-Who were all of these people and why did only one of the men in the band get the solo cover photo?
-My sister eventually corrected me that Prince was in fact a person, the lead singer, and it made more sense once I heard “Little Red Corvette”.
-I still didn’t know anything about him or his band and it would be another year at least before I would finally see the music videos for these songs after we moved and got cable television.
+I was always very excited, as an 8-year-old music fan, to see what kind of stuff she’d bring home.
+I didn’t have the money to buy my own music, so I was reliant on pop radio and the singles she’d buy to listen to new music.
+I was immediately enthralled with the sound of both of these songs, but at the time, I recall thinking “Prince” was the name of a band, not a person.
+I was even more confused by the cover image used for the 45 of “1999,” which included a super airbrushed photo of Prince looking as pretty as Little Richard.
+However, I distinctly heard multiple voices singing the verses and the chorus, including a woman (it turns out it was two women, Lisa Coleman and Jill Jones).
+Who were all of these people, and why did only one of the men in the band get the solo cover photo?
+My sister eventually corrected me that Prince was, in fact, a person, the lead singer, and it made more sense once I heard “Little Red Corvette.”
+I still didn’t know anything about him or his band, and it would be another year at least before I would finally see the music videos for these songs after we moved and got cable television.

-After this initial discovery period, I heard Prince’s songs on the radio more and more, eventually including “Delirious” as well and my ears always perked up a bit when his music would come on.
-There was something about the way the songs were written, delivered and performed that struck me in a way that very few artists, with the exception of maybe “Thriller”-era Michael Jackson could compete with.
-Even though I didn’t really know it at the time and it would take me another year until “When Doves Cry” was unleashed upon us, Prince was THE one.
-He was so different, so intriguing, that anything he did from 1983 on, was going to get my full attention.
-It would take me a few years after its release and initial success before I would have the chance to listen to the “1999” album in its entirety.
+After this initial discovery period, I heard Prince’s songs on the radio more and more, eventually including “Delirious” as well, and my ears always perked up a bit when his music would come on.
+There was something about how the songs were written, delivered, and performed that struck me in a way that very few artists, except maybe “Thriller”-era Michael Jackson could compete with.
+Even though I didn’t really know it at the time, and it would take me another year until “When Doves Cry” was unleashed upon us, Prince was THE one.
+He was so different, so intriguing, that anything he did from 1983 on would get my full attention.
+It would take me a few years after its release and initial success before I would have the chance to listen to the 1999 album in its entirety.
 This probably wasn’t a bad thing considering the adult nature of many of the song’s lyrics and the fact I was only 8 years old when it was at its peak popularity.
 Once I got ahold of the entire album in the late 80s and began listening to it, all 70 minutes of it, more times than I can count, it quickly became one of my favorite albums of all time.
-Partly for nostalgic reasons, but mostly because “1999” is a brilliant piece of pop.
+Partly for nostalgic reasons, but mostly because 1999 is a brilliant piece of pop.
 I never grow tired of its funky, sexy, long, weird songs.
-“1999” is forever, and not just a year on a calendar that has long passed us by.
+1999 is forever, and not just a year on a calendar that has long passed us by.